 Interviewed by Clearwater, Florida, Police Detective Stephen Bohling on August 27, 2008, and deposed on July 23, 2010, by Attorney Ken Dandar representing the Estate of Kyle Brennan, Gentile lied repeatedly.
 What’s remarkable is that her lies were not clever—they’re transparent, easily disproved—and yet they were taken as gospel by the police detective.
 And, because Detective Bohling’s police report was used on behalf of the defense, Gentile’s lies were later swallowed whole by the judge.

 In his later deposition, however—forgetting what they had already told the police—Gerald Gentile stated that both he and his wife had indeed gone to Brennan’s apartment.
-In this version she waited outside, close to their parked vehicle, because she was wearing pajamas.
-When Denise was deposed by Attorney Dandar, she stated under oath that while her husband went inside, she stayed outside, in front of the nearby Coachman Building, chain-smoking cigarettes.
+In this version, she waited outside, close to their parked vehicle, because she was wearing pajamas.
+When Attorney Dandar deposed Denise, she stated under oath that while her husband went inside, she stayed outside, in front of the nearby Coachman Building, chain-smoking cigarettes.

 Why was it so important to lie about Denise’s presence at the Brennan apartment on the evening of Kyle’s death?

-3) Denise Miscavige Gentile lied about another event that took place the evening of February 16-17, the evening Kyle died.
+3) Denise Miscavige Gentile lied about another event that occurred the evening of February 16-17, the evening Kyle died.

 In her deposition, too, is her claim that “Jerry” identified himself as Tom’s friend when he made the early-morning phone call to me.
 And that he said his name was “Jerry.”
 Both of these statements are lies.
 Jerry did not tell me that he was Tom’s friend, and he did not identify himself by name.
-In fact, my husband, Rick Britton, had to ask the previously anonymous caller who he was three times before he finally answered “Jerry.”
+My husband, Rick Britton, had to ask the previously anonymous caller who he was three times before he finally answered, “Jerry.”
 Gerald Gentile never revealed his full name.

 Why was it so important to Denise to create this fabricated scene?
 And why would she lie about what her husband said to me?
-Could it be that it was deemed necessary—for the purpose of defending themselves against the wrongful-death suit—to “humanize” these normally “robotic” Scientologists?
+Could it be that it was deemed necessary—to defend themselves against the wrongful-death suit—to “humanize” these normally “robotic” Scientologists?

 The first mention of book-borrowing appears on page 68 of the Clearwater Police Report.
 Denise Gentile—Tom Brennan’s auditor—told Detective Bohling that: “Tom had, um, stopped by my house to borrow a book.
 It was around 11. . . .”